fal-works/sneaker/README.md

 		info("This is an info message!"); // level: 400
 		warn("This is a warning message!"); // level: 300
 		error("This is an error message!"); // level: 200
 		fatal("This is a fatal message!
-It's all over!"); // level: 100 }
+It is all over!"); // level: 100 }
 }
 ```